Sponsored links:

 Strolling Biot

-We exit the street leading to the parking lot and then turn left in the direction of the old town.
-We walk down the Rue Saint-Sébastien street.
-On both sides we can see a lot of art galleries and shops with ceramics.
-The town has always been an important center for the production of ceramics and glassware.
-For example, it was famous for the production of clay jars for storing olive oil.
-The whole region is famous for good quality clay, sand, and even volcanic tuff.
-Today many potters, ceramicists and jewelers opened here their galleries and they sell locally created products.
-We get to the museum of ceramics (A; GPS: 43.627396, 7.098508), then turn right and go through a pretty square with arcades (B; GPS: 43.627017, 7.098973).
-At its end there is a clock tower with a nice campanile (C; GPS: 43.626696, 7.099786), followed by the church of Sainte-Marie-Madeleine from the twelfth century (D; GPS: 43.626568, 7.100110).
-Then we simply stroll narrow streets admiring beautiful old architecture and decorations of buildings.
-Coming back to the parking lot, we can have a good coffee at Place General de Gaulle (E; GPS: 43.627571, 7.097581).
+Upon exiting the street leading to the parking lot, we turn left, making our way directly towards the enchanting old town.
+Our stroll takes us down the picturesque Rue Saint-Sébastien.
+On both sides of the street, you'll immediately notice a vibrant display of art galleries and shops brimming with exquisite ceramics.
+The town of Biot has historically been a significant center for the production of ceramics and glassware; for instance, it was particularly renowned for crafting large clay jars used for storing olive oil.
+The entire region is blessed with high-quality clay, fine sand, and even volcanic tuff, providing the perfect raw materials for these artistic endeavors.
+Today, numerous talented potters, ceramicists, and jewelers have opened their galleries here, proudly selling their locally created products, reflecting a rich artistic heritage.
+We continue our journey to the museum of ceramics (A; GPS: 43.627396, 7.098508), where we turn right and proceed through a delightful square adorned with charming arcades (B; GPS: 43.627017, 7.098973).
+At the far end of this square, a beautiful clock tower with a distinctive campanile stands tall (C; GPS: 43.626696, 7.099786), followed closely by the historic Church of Sainte-Marie-Madeleine, dating back to the twelfth century (D; GPS: 43.626568, 7.100110).
+From here, we simply wander through the narrow, winding streets, immersing ourselves in the beauty of the old architecture and the intricate decorations adorning the buildings.
+As we make our way back to the parking lot, we can enjoy a good coffee at the lively Place General de Gaulle (E; GPS: 43.627571, 7.097581), a perfect spot to relax and soak in the local atmosphere.

 See also: